A Tool That Closed the Gap Between Figma and Code.

 02

-Engineers valued clarity, transparency, and control over automation.
+Engineers valued clarity and control over automation.

 03